GregConan/Corteva-Challenge/README.md

 ## Future Features

-The following are not currently features of this application, but I would add them if implementing this for production-level use by actual clients.
+The following are not currently features of this application, but I would add them if implementing it for production-level use by actual clients.

-- **User Authentication.** Instead of allowing data access
+- **User Authentication.** Instead of allowing data access to anyone who can access the page, the application could require user authentication.
 - **Scheduled Data Ingestion.** The application could query the source data files and update its database at specified intervals, like on a `cron` job.
 - **Statistical Predictive Modeling.** The application could use daily weather reports to predict and yearly crop yield.
 In its most basic form, the application would correlate the data columns of the `weather_report` table in a given year with the `corn_bushels` yield for that year.
 Further models would identify which stations and periods of time best predict the yield.
 - **Filtering By Station Name.** Instead of accepting the arbitrary `station_id` parameter, the `/api/weather` endpoint could accept a `station_name` parameter and determine the ID number of that station by `SELECT`ing that `station_name` in the `weather_station` table.